UCSB-PSTAT/computing-wiki/docs/devcontainer/devcontainer.md

 This tutorial covers:
 {: .mt-6}
-- customizing languages, packages, and system through Dockerfile templates
 - advanced customization of Dockerfile

 ### [GitHub Codespaces](/docs/devcontainer/github-codespaces/)

 This tutorial covers:
 {: .mt-6}
-- Getting the GitHub Developer Pack
+- getting the GitHub Developer Pack
-- Running Codespaces
+- running Codespaces
-- Using Codespaces with VS Code
+- using Codespaces with VS Code